sescajeda/VBA-challenge/README.md

 # VBA-challenge

-This is my module 2 challenge.
+The goal of this challenge was to use VBA scripting to analyze generated stock market data.

-You will find a word document that contains my 4 screenshots, showing my code worked on all 4 worksheets of the excel file.
+You will find Screenshots.docxs document that contains 4 screenshots, showing the code worked on all 4 worksheets of the excel file.
-You will find the excel file that was used.
+You will find Multiple_year_stock_data.xlsm file that contains the data that was used.
-You will find the .bas file that contains my code.
+You will find Multiple_year_stock_data_code.bas file that contains the VBA code used for the analyzes.
-You will also find a word document that contains a copy of my code.
+You will also find Code_Assignment2.docx document that contains a copy of the code that was used.